 Carole L. Miller is currently pursuing her Early Childhood Montessori credential from the Princeton Center for Teacher Education (PCTE).
 Almost five years ago, she began the transition out of corporate America to pursue her dream of teaching.
 She has been with The Children’s House for four years in the office and as an assistant.
 Traces of her passion for crafts can be found in every classroom.

 Terry Trabalka holds her Montessori Assistant Teacher certification from CMTE.
 She has worked in The Children’s House for 10 years as an assistant and oversees the lunch program.
 Her love for outdoor exercise keeps her energized in the classroom.
 She is also a proud mother of 3 sons.

-Claire Tennis is joining The Children’s House for her second year.
-She has a background in providing private childcare for families both in the US and abroad.
+Claire Tennis holds an Early Childhood Montessori credential from the Westside Montessori School Teacher Education Program.
 Her experiences travelling have shown her how all children hold unique qualities, but also have so much in common.

 Stacey Weisser began as a TCH parent, which sparked her love for the Montessori Method.
 She has been a part of our school in several capacities for the past seven years.
 She has many opportunities here to share her passion for gardening, cooking, and travelling with the children.

 Gail Mascera has sixteen years experience in various roles as a Teacher's Assistant, Personnel Aide and Classroom Aide in the public school system.
 Gail is excited to learn about the Montessori method of teaching.
 She has two adult children.